CBM (charity)

-CBM (formerly Christian Blind Mission) is an international Christian development organization, committed to improving the quality of life of people with disabilities in the poorest communities of the world.
+Christian Blind Mission (CBM) is an international Christian development organization, committed to improving the quality of life of persons with disabilities in the poorest communities of the world.
 It is considered one of the world's oldest and largest organizations working in this field.

 CBM was founded in 1908 by the German pastor Ernst Jakob Christoffel, who built homes for blind children, orphans, physically disabled, and deaf persons in Turkey and Iran.
 Initially CBM's efforts were focused on preventing and curing blindness but now cover other causes of disability.

+The global community has made significant strides in reducing poverty, but persons with disabilities continue to face disproportionate challenges.
+Approximately one in seven people worldwide live with a disability, which is more than one billion people.
+Alarmingly, 80% of these people live in low- and middle-income countries.
+Recognizing this inequality, CBM strives to address poverty, both as a cause and a consequence of disability, and to create a world where every person has equal opportunities and can live free from disease and poverty.

+The organisation is building capacity in poor regions and improving service delivery in key areas such as health care, education, rehabilitation, livelihood development and organisational growth of partner organisations.

+CBM’s areas of focus include:

+CBM collaborates with local partners in Asia, Africa, and Latin America to fulfil its mission.
+They provide preventive, medical, rehabilitative, and educational services in 391 projects in 46 countries.